-Mr Gilles Roland, Member of the Executive Committee
+Mr Gilles Roland, Member of the Executive Committee, Conducting Officer

 Mr Roland holds a master's degree in Mechanical Engineering.
 He has more than 20 years of experience in the Information Technology (IT) and Project Management Office (PMO) sectors in Luxembourg, as a developer, business analyst and project management (PMP certified).
 Mr. Roland joined the Management Company in December 2012 as head of the IT development team and he took the lead of the IT department (infrastructure and development) in 2016.
 He has been a member of the Executive Committee of the Management Company since May 2018 and he is also in charge of the overall company security.
+He is the Conducting Officer in charge of information technology and supervision of branches and representation offices.

-Mr Alexandre Dumont, Conducting Officer
+Mr Alexandre Dumont, Managing Director AIFM, Conducting Officer

-Mr Dumont holds a master's degree in Business Engineering from Université catholique de Louvain, Belgium.
+Mr Dumont holds a master's degree in Business Engineering from Université Catholique de Louvain, Belgium.
 He has over 17 years of experience in trading, fund structuring and portfolio management.
 Prior to joining the Management Company, Mr Dumont was CEO of an alternative investment manager, which he built from the ground up in 2013.
 Previously, he worked at UBS in Investment Banking where he managed over EUR 1 billion of assets in infrastructure and real estate asset classes.
 Mr Dumont started his career as a fixed income trader at Dexia-BIL and developed a suite of capital market investment products for RBC-Dexia.
-He now oversees the portfolio management activities in his capacity as Conducting Officer.
+He now oversees the portfolio management, administration of UCIs and distribution activities in his capacity as Conducting Officer.